caltechlibrary/cloud-init-examples/Invenio-RDM-setup.md

 This is a recipe for getting a development version of Invenio-RDM running inside a multipass VM with a GUI environment (using Microsoft Remote Desktop) so that you can check out the local development with a web browser (e.g. Firefox) without going outside of the VM.

+NOTE: On macOS on a M1 processor the InvenioRDM package may not install properly.
+YMMV

 Pre-requisites
 --------------